andersonDadario/costa-scanner/README.md

 Currently 'changes' means that a new server is up.
 When this server is up, you can run scanners, e.g., Nmap, and send the result directly to your e-mail or to any URL you want (webhook).

+CodeScanner aims to be a no-brainer tool to plug into any data center, start monitoring it and take action when necessary.

 ### Getting Started

 - Please [install Docker](https://docs.docker.com/engine/installation/)